 Spend hours dining, Italian-style, at a local trattoria, devouring bowls of pasta with fresh pomodoro sauce, handmade pizza ai funghi, a fresh insalata mista or a porcini risotto.
 Stroll down the many winding streets and alleys, getting lost under the stars, hand in hand with your loved one.
-Seek out freshly made gelato at one of the countless gelateria.
-Enjoy a traditional grab and go style traditional italian breakfast of espresso and a cornetto.
+Seek out freshly made gelato at one of the countless gelaterias.
+Enjoy a traditional grab and go style traditional Italian breakfast of espresso and a cornetto.
 Many of Venice’s most beautiful sites and experiences can be enjoyed on a dime, which makes it easier to consider a splurge on a few luxuries, should you wish.
-Hop on a romantic, serendaded boat ride for two, as Gondoliers continuing the centuries old art of transporting Venetians down the canal.
+Hop on a romantic, serenaded boat ride for two, as Gondoliers continuing the centuries-old art of transporting Venetians down the canal.

 Things to Do in Venice Italy

 1. Grand Canal Cruise.
 It’s the highway of Venice, the island’s version of a main road, and the best way to traverses through the heart of Venice on water.
 A fun, and affordable way to get your bearings upon arriving in Venice is to hop onto one of the water taxis called Vaporettos, and cruise down the canal on Italian public transport!